-Patent Owner argues that Petitioner uses impermissible hindsight and its present-day knowledge of the Soliris (eculizumab) antibody to reconstruct the sequences of claim 1.
-See generally, Prelim.
+Patent Owner argues that Petitioner uses impermissible hindsight and its present-day knowledge of the Soliris (eculizumab) antibody to reconstruct the sequences of claim 2.
+See generally Prelim.
 Resp.
 51-58.
-Patent Owner argues, for example, that Thomas taught away from the invention and that Bowdish is non-analogous art, and one of ordinary skill in the art seeking to develop an anti-C5 antibody composition for treating PNH "would never have started with Bowdish" because it has "nothing to do with blocking C5 cleavage or treating PNH."
-Id. at 52.

-Petitioner, supported by the testimony of Dr. Ravetch, contends that Bowdish is analogous art in the field of the '149 patent.
+Patent Owner argues, for example, that Bowdish is non-analogous art, and one of ordinary skill in the art seeking to develop an anti-C5 antibody composition for treating PNH would never have started with Bowdish because it has "nothing to do with blocking C5 cleavage or treating PNH."
+See Prelim.
+Resp.
+54. Petitioner, supported by the testimony of Dr. Ravetch, contends that Bowdish is analogous art in the field of the '880 patent.
 Pet.
-28-29 (citing Ex.
-1003 ¶ 115).
+33-34 (citing Ex.
+1003 ¶ 124).
 In this respect, Dr. Ravetch testifies:

-A POSA looking for the amino acid sequences encoding eculizumab would have easily found Bowdish, and considered it to be analogous art to Bell and Evans for at least three reasons: (1) it provides express disclosures about the structure of the antibody "5G1.1," (2) it identifies "Alexion Pharmaceuticals" as the inventors' addressee that is the same as the assignce for Evans, and (3) it cites to the same Evans patent as does Bell for the structure of 5G1.1.
+A POSA looking for the amino acid sequences encoding eculizumab would have easily found Bowdish, and considered it to be analogous art to Bell and Evans for at least three reasons: (1) it provides express disclosures about the structure of the antibody "5G1.1," (2) it identifies "Alexion Pharmaceuticals" as the inventors' addressee that is the same as the assignee for Evans, and (3) it cites to the same Evans patent as does Bell for the structure of 5G1.1.
 Thus, a POSA would have been motivated to combine the teachings of Bowdish and Evans in view of Bell to arrive at the claimed sequence.

 Ex.
-1003 ¶ 115.
+1003 ¶ 124.